-Hydrocephalus is generally treated by surgery.
+Hydrocephalus is generally treated with surgery.
 A shunt system to redirect the flow of the cerebral spinal fluid from the brain to another area of the body is created with a catheter or tubing.
-Thus, the excessive fluid flows out of the brain to another area of the body, resulting in a relief from the pressure the excessive fluid was placing on the brain.
+The shunt system allows excessive fluid to flow out of the brain to another area of the body, resulting in a relief from the pressure the excessive fluid was placing on the brain.

 Problems can arise with shunt systems used to treat hydrocephalus.
-It is possible for the shunts to malfunction for a variety of reasons, including but not limited to dislodging of the tubing, blockages, and infection.
-Physical growth of a child will require periodic replacement of the tubing to accommodate for the increased body length.
+It is possible for the shunts to malfunction for a variety of reasons, including but not limited to a dislodging of the tubing, a blockage, and/or an infection.
+Periodic replacement and additional procedures are often necessary to accommodate a child’s ongoing growth and increased height.

 Common Mistakes Made in Diagnosing / Treating Hydrocephalus & Their Consequences

 Medical malpractice and/or negligence can result when a physician or other health care professional that is involved in treating a patient for hydrocephalus fails to properly evaluate warning signs and symptoms of serious problems.
 The most common mistakes made in diagnosing and treating hydrocephalus include: